 We may be avoiding catering college but that doesn’t mean we can’t get an education!
 There are quite a few options out there for passionate wannabe chefs to learn the necessary skills to work in a kitchen (or to head their own!)

 Even if you already work in a kitchen but have no formal training, I recommend starting from this step.
 You will gain all the knowledge you need to become a better vegan chef.
 All great chefs know how important it is to keep learning!

 Take an online chef course

-It is possible to get industry recognised training from plant-based chefs online thanks to Rouxbe, an online chef school.
+It is possible to get industry-recognised training from plant-based chefs online thanks to Rouxbe, an online chef school (see my full Rouxe Plant Based Pro review here).
 It is because of online vegan cooking courses like these that you can discover your passion for food.
-You can also learn everything from knife skills and sauce making, to baking and fermentation.
-All in your own home and your own pace.
+You can also learn everything from knife skills and sauce-making, to baking and fermentation.
+All in your own home and at your own pace.

 I found out so much more about my own abilities and where I maybe struggled a bit more.
 Thanks to their 1-to-1 online tutoring, you can quickly resolve this and continue learning.

 After you feel confident that you understand more about cooking and your own cooking abilities, I would recommend enrolling on a vegan diploma course at Demuths Cookery School in Bath.
 You can get hands-on help from experienced chefs.
 You’ll learn how to plate your food, how to make pasta, bread, and pastries, and much much more.

 This 2-week diploma gave me the confidence and know-how to start experimenting more with my food and practising my skills.